merll/docker-fabric/README.md

 Tasks
 =====
-All essential container actions (`create`, `start`, `stop`, `remove`) and some advanced (e.g. `update`) can be triggered from the command line as Fabric tasks.
+All essential container actions (`create`, `start`, `stop`, `remove`) and some advanced (e.g. `update`) can be triggered from the command line as Fabric tasks and executed on the remote service, e.g. via SSH.

 Additionally the following tasks are included in this package, that can be run by Fabric
 directly: